John J. Crittenden: Second term as attorney general

 In November 1851, the General Assembly convened to elect a successor to Senator Joseph R. Underwood.
 Underwood, whose term would expire in 1853, desired re-election, and Whigs Charles S. Morehead and George Robertson had also announced their respective candidacies.
 Crittenden, whose term as attorney general also expired in 1853, had publicly announced that he wished to return to the Senate after his service in President Fillmore's cabinet, and upon learning this, Underwood and Morehead both withdrew from the race.
 Robertson was not expected to seriously challenge Crittenden, but following the withdrawals of the other candidates, Archibald Dixon entered the race.
 Historically an ally of Crittenden, Dixon's entrance into the race after Crittenden's announcement showed that he had switched his allegiance from Crittenden to Clay.
 Democrats, desirous to defeat Crittenden and embarrass the Whigs, pledged to vote against him at all costs, even if it meant electing Dixon.
 Crittenden's friends, therefore, held back his name from nomination to spare him almost certain defeat.
 Balloting deadlocked for several days, with Clay supporters throwing their support to Dixon, Robertson, and Lieutenant Governor John B. Thompson, a compromise candidate.
 Another compromise was proposed whereby Clay, his health failing, would resign his Senate seat, creating two Senate vacancies and allowing both Dixon and Crittenden to be elected, but Clay refused to cooperate.
 Finally, on the night of December 11, 1851, the Whigs met in caucus and agreed to withdraw both Dixon and Crittenden and elect Thompson.

 A week after the election, Clay resigned, but Crittenden now declined the appointment to fill his unexpired term.
 Instead, the legislature elected Dixon to the remainder of Clay's term, set to expire in March 1855.
-Three weeks before Clay's death in 1852, he sent for Crittenden, and the two were reconciled; Critteden delivered a eulogy for Clay in September 1852, publicly dispelling the feud.
+Three weeks before Clay's death in 1852, he sent for Crittenden, and the two were reconciled; Crittenden delivered a eulogy for Clay in September 1852, publicly dispelling the feud.
 After Clay's death, Crittenden became the most prominent Whig leader in Kentucky.
 He encouraged the party to support the nomination of Millard Fillmore for the presidency in 1852, but the nomination ultimately went to Winfield Scott.
 Crittenden was proposed as the nominee for vice-president, but he declined.
 Democrats captured the governorship that year; this was harbinger of the demise of the Whig Party in Kentucky.